locationtech/geowave/README.md

 [Apache Hadoop](http://hadoop.apache.org/) versions 1.x and 2.x *should* all work.
 The software has specifically been run on [Cloudera](http://cloudera.com/content/cloudera/en/home.html) CDH4 and [Hortonworks Data Platform](http://hortonworks.com/hdp/) 2.1.

-MapReduce 1 with the new API (org.apache.hadoop.mapreduce.*) is used.
-Testing is underway against YARN / MR2 and seems to be positive, but well, it's still underway.
+MapReduce v2 + YARN is the currently preferred MR implementation / scheduler.

 [Java Advanced Imaging](http://download.java.net/media/jai/builds/release/1_1_3/) and [Java Image I/O](http://download.java.net/media/jai-imageio/builds/release/1.1/) are also both required to be installed on the GeoServer instance(s) *as well* as on the Accumulo nodes.
 The Accumulo support is only required for certain functions (distributed rendering) - so this may be skipped in some cases.